 Iceland‘s emissions profile is in many ways unusual.
 Almost all heating and electricity generation is provided for by renewables – hydro and geothermal energy.
 Iceland has great potential for carbon uptake from the atmosphere by afforestation and revegetation, and to curb emissions from soils by reclaiming drained wetlands.
 The biggest sources of emissions (outside land use) are industrial processes, road transport, agriculture, fisheries and waste management.

-The Climate Action Plan consists of 48 measures intended to help Iceland meet its Paris Agreement targets for 2030 and reach the government‘s ambitious aim to make Iceland carbon neutral before 2040.
+The Icelandic Climate Action Plan consists of 48 actions intended to help Iceland meet its Paris Agreement targets for 2030 and reach the government‘s aim to make Iceland carbon neutral before 2040.

 The Environment Agency of Iceland is responsible for measuring and reporting Iceland‘s emissions of greenhouse gases and carbon uptake by afforestion and other means.
 Here you can see numbers and trends.

 Is the climate changing?
 How fast?
 Are human actions causing change?
 What will the main effects be on ecosystems and human societies?
 Learn about the basics of climate change and find links to reliable information.

 The Icelandic government has commissioned three scientific assessments on the impacts of climate change on nature and society.
 Impacts include receding glaciers, expanding woodlands and increased risks of natural disasters.
 Of particular concern is ocean acidification and its possible impact on marine life and fisheries.
 More